sara-sabr/ITStrategy/_pages/en/web-services-access.md

 ### Issue

 ESDC is currently blocking access to some popular and useful collaboration Web tools like Google Docs, Google Hangouts and OneDrive.
-Even though TBS policy recommends open access to these tools by default, ESDC's rationale for blocking them has been primarily to prevent accidental leak of protected information from employees.
+Even though TBS policy recommends open access to these tools by default, ESDC's rationale for blocking them is primarily to prevent accidental leak of protected information by employees.
-This is a valid concern that must be mitigated with a balanced approach.

 The already proposed risk mitigation is to augment the Data Loss Prevention (DLP) capability with a tool that enforces classification of documents and emails.
 However, as the evaluated options so far can be costly, implementation is not being considered for the short term.

-Finally, it's worth noting that some SaaS tools can be accessed on the ESDC network and could be used by employees (See [Appendix B](#appendix-b---web-tools-already-accessible)).
+Finally, it's worth noting that some Web tools can already be accessed on the ESDC network and are being used by employees (See [Appendix B](#appendix-b---web-tools-already-accessible)).

 ### Considerations